Cooper Kupp Player Prop Bets for NFL Week 7 | Los Angeles vs. Detroit 10/24/2021

 - Kupp has been the target of 33.7% (68 total) of his team's 202 passing attempts this season.

-- Kupp has seen the ball thrown his way 12 times in the red zone this season, 35.3% of his team's 34 red zone pass attempts.
+- Kupp (12 red zone targets) has been the recipient of 35.3% of his team's 34 red zone pass attempts.

 - The Rams have run 55.5% passing plays and 44.5% rushing plays this season.
 They rank sixth in the NFL in scoring.